google/clusterfuzzlite/docs/running_clusterfuzzlite.md

 ### Continuous Builds

-Continuous builds are not actually a mode of running fuzzers but is an additional "task" for ClusterFuzzLite that you can set up (see [subguides]).
+Continuous builds are not actually a mode of running fuzzers but is an additional "task" for ClusterFuzzLite that you can set up (see [subguides]) for instructions specific to your CI system).
-Instead of running the fuzzers after building them, in continuous builds, the builds are saved for later use by the [code change fuzzing] mode.
+Instead of running the fuzzers after building them, the continuous builds task saves the builds for later use by the [code change fuzzing] mode.

-The continuous builds task enables code change fuzzing to identify whether a crash was introduced by the code change or if it was pre-existing.
+The continuous builds task enables code change fuzzing to identify whether the cause of a crash was introduced by the code change.
-If the cause of the crash was pre-existing, the crash is not reported by code change fuzzing.
+With the continuous builds task, if the cause of the crash was pre-existing, the crash is not reported by code change fuzzing.
 If code change fuzzing is run without the continuous builds task, all crashes will be reported.